-- (c) Goals, Priorities, and Strategies.
-Section 101(a)(15) and (23) of the Rehabilitation Act require VR agencies to describe the goals and priorities of the State in carrying out the VR and Supported Employment programs.
+Section 101(a)(15) and (23) of the Rehabilitation Act require VR agencies to describe the goals and priorities of the State in conducting the VR and Supported Employment programs.
 The goals and priorities are based on (1) the most recent CSNA, including any updates; (2) the State's performance under the performance accountability measures of section 116 of WIOA; and (3) other available information on the operation and effectiveness of the VR program, including any reports received from the SRC and findings and recommendations from monitoring activities conducted under section 107 of the Rehabilitation Act.
-VR agencies must- - (1) Describe how the SRC and the VR agency jointly developed and agreed to the goals and priorities and any revisions; and each goal or priority, the strategies or methods used to achieve the goal or priority, including as applicable, description of strategies or methods that-
+VR agencies must-

+(1) Describe how the SRC and the VR Agency jointly developed and agreed to the goals and priorities and any revisions;